-If you are not familiar, the movie is about the final days of an aging frontiersman, lawman, and gunfighter, John Bernard Books, played by The Duke.
-He is dying from terminal cancer, and takes a room at Bond Rogers’ (Lauren Bacall) boarding house in Carson City.
-Bond has a son, young Gillom, played by a young Ron Howard.
-It is 1901, well past the wild and woolly days of the frontier, and because of this Books’ presence in town is resented by many, including the Sheriff, where it isn’t celebrated by others who can see a profit in his death amongst them.
+If you are not familiar, the movie is about the final days of an aging frontiersman and gunfighter, John Bernard Books, played by The Duke.
+He is dying from terminal cancer, and takes a room at Bond Rogers’ (played by Lauren Bacall) boarding house in Carson City.
+Bond has a son, Gillom, played by a young Ron Howard.
+The year is 1901, well past the wild and woolly days of the frontier, and Books’ presence in town is resented by many, including the Sheriff, when it isn’t celebrated by others who can see a profit in his death amongst them.

 Those are the broad strokes, and I won’t spoil it if you haven’t seen it.

-As an actor, it is hard to believe that John Wayne could have conceived of a better role to inhabit for the capstone of his career, and selfishly, for so many of us who followed him around that imaginary frontier in movie after movie.
-The final scenes of the film are extremely moving, when one considers that it was, simply, The Duke’s last gunfight, and a brief reappearance of Jimmy Stewart, who plays Doc Hostetler, at the batwing doors of the saloon, is simply moviemaking rapture.
+As an actor, it is hard to believe that John Wayne could have conceived of a better role for the capstone performance of his career.
+And that is selfishly true for so many of us who followed him around the imaginary frontier in movie after movie.
+The movie’s final scenes are extremely moving when understand in the light thet they are, in fact, The Duke’s last gunfight.
+And the brief reappearance of Jimmy Stewart at the batwing doors of the saloon, is simply moviemaking rapture.